chenyenchung/personal_site/content/authors/admin/_index.md

 - Visitors
 ---

-Yen-Chung Chen is a PhD student in the Desplan lab at New York University.
-My research interests include how neuronal fate is specified into different subtypes and how cell fate leads to the establishment and maintenance of distinct features like precise selection of synaptic partners, the use of neurotransmitters, and unique firing patterns.
+# Hello,
+I am a PhD student in the Desplan lab at New York University.
+I study the genetic programs that specify different kind of neurons in development.
+With the fly visual system as my model, I aim to learn how important regulators, like those implicated in spatial and temporal patterning, interacts and defines neuronal fates in development.